 - uniforms and all tools provided

-- 100% of the training costs paid for by Council
+- 100% of training costs paid for by Council

-- ongoing training and career development in your trade
+- ongoing training and career development in their trade

 - dedicated apprentice support person and mentor

 - opportunity to participate in the annual Lord Mayor's Apprentice of the Year Awards